 "I was trying to protect my assets," she told the commission's housing enforcement director in a Sept.
 27 interview.

 Racial discrimination has particular resonance in Cincinnati, whose population is 45 percent black, far higher than the rest of Ohio, which is about 12 percent black.
 Surrounding Hamilton County is 26 percent black.

-Cincinnati was the scene of race riots in April 2001 when police and demonstrators clashed in a blighted neighborhood following the shooting of a black suspect by police.
+Cincinnati was the scene of race riots in April 2001 police and demonstrators clashed in a blighted neighborhood following the shooting of a black suspect by police.

 The commission's statement said that its investigation concluded that the posting of such a sign "restricts the social interaction between Caucasians and African-Americans and reinforces discriminatory actions aimed at oppressing people of color."

-If those discussions don't bear fruit, the commission would issue a formal complaint and refer the matter to the Ohio attorney general's office, which would represent the commission's findings before an administrative law judge.
+The case is to be referred to the Ohio attorney general's office, which would represent the commission's findings before an administrative law judge.
 That judge would determine any penalties, which could include a cease-and-desist order and punitive damages.

 Any decision by the administrative judge could be appealed to Hamilton County Common Pleas Court in Cincinnati.